 South Island weather: 13-19⁰C (55-66⁰F), 60-100mm of rainfall per month

 Autumn is fantastic and few people realise how settled the weather is this time of the year.
-Although the sun sets earlier by the day, the warm nights can be enjoyed with shorts and a long sleeved top and most Kiwi’s will be stretching out the use of jandals well in to Autumn.
-In the north west of the South Island and especially the top of the North Island it is still warm enough to enjoy swimming (the tropical ocean currents are still here).
-Hiking is phenomenal in Autumn and the most colourful time of year, the trees are coated in rich gold, red and orange tones throughout the country.
-With less people on the hiking tracks, native birds flutter about the trees and the forest comes alive with bird song.
+Although the sun is setting earlier, the nights are not too chilly, Kiwi’s will be stretching out the use of jandals well into Autumn!
+In the northwest of the South Island and especially on the Northern North Island it is still warm enough to enjoy swimming (the tropical ocean currents usually are still here).
+Hiking is great in Autumn and in the countryside (not the wilderness areas as we have evergreen trees) it is the most colourful time of year, the trees are coated in rich gold, red and orange tones throughout the country.

 March is as good as February, sun protection and swimwear are a must have.
-The nights can cool down later in the month so a warm layer will keep you comfortable after a day of hiking.
+The nights can cool down later in the month so warm layers will keep you comfortable after a day of hiking.

 By May the first dustings of snow arrive and define the mountain tops.
 You will generally have the hiking trails to yourself by now, but if you show a little cunning and are flexible you will have a good time.
 Have some plans for bad weather too though!